Ali Raza

 On this page

-These mistakes can leave you feeling spiritually distressed, wondering how to regain Allah's favor and make things right.
-The weight of these violations can feel overwhelming, especially when you're unsure of the proper way to atone.
+Such mistakes can cause spiritual distress, leaving you uncertain about how to regain Allah’s favor.
+The burden of these violations may feel overwhelming, especially if you are unsure of the right way to atone.

-Kaffarah offers a clear path to atonement, fulfilling your obligations, and restoring your peace.
+Kaffarah provides a clear path to redemption, allowing you to fulfill your obligations and restore inner peace.

 Kaffarah Meaning